Comparing Quantum-Si (QSI) & Its Competitors

-Quantum-Si (NASDAQ:QSI – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare Quantum-Si to similar companies based on the strength of its dividends, risk, earnings, valuation, profitability, analyst recommendations and institutional ownership.
+Quantum-Si (NASDAQ:QSI – Get Rating) is one of 28 public companies in the “Measuring & controlling devices, not elsewhere classified” industry, but how does it weigh in compared to its peers?
+We will compare Quantum-Si to similar companies based on the strength of its dividends, valuation, earnings, risk, institutional ownership, analyst recommendations and profitability.

 Earnings & Valuation

-This table compares Quantum-Si and its competitors top-line revenue, earnings per share and valuation.
+This table compares Quantum-Si and its peers gross revenue, earnings per share and valuation.

 |Gross Revenue